-The Conference is committed to preventing unlawful discrimination in its employment policies, procedures, practices, and operations.
-This statement reaffirms the principles of equal employment opportunity and assures that EEO program requirements will be enforced.

-A copy of this statement is to be posted in common areas of ACUS's offices and made available to all employees via shared computer drives.
-For questions concerning EEO, contact Shawne McGibbon, EEO Director at 202-480-2088 or via electronic mail at smcgibbon@acus.gov.
+This statement reaffirms principles of equal employment opportunity and assures that EEO program requirements will be enforced.
+A copy of this statement is to be made available to all employees via shared computer drives.
+For general questions concerning EEO, contact Shawne McGibbon, EEO Director, at 202-480-2080 or smcgibbon@acus.gov.